AtB-AS/org/rfc/0003_open-source-governance-decision-flow.md

 contribution models.
 BDFL isn’t directly applicable in this sense as we are an organization striving for autonomy, even though we have a product owner.

-Meritocratic and liberal governance is similar.
+Meritocratic and liberal governance are similar.
 With liberal governance, you can be accepted as an official contributor by contributing a non-trivial patch, but in a “meritocracy” the threshold is somewhat higher.

 As I see it, meritocracy is a mix of liberal and BDFL.
 It allows for external contributors in the same way as internal contributors, but it is not as